 - 7. The Administering Authority for the Pension Fund is Nottinghamshire County Council.
-Under the terms of the Council's constitution, the functions of the Council as administering authority are delegated to the Nottinghamshire Pension Fund Committee supported by two Sub-Committees.
+Under the terms of the Council's constitution, the functions of the Council as administering authority are delegated to the Nottinghamshire Pension Fund Committee.
 The full governance arrangements of the Fund are detailed in the Fund's Governance Compliance Statement. - 8.
-The members of the Committees are not trustees (as the LGPS is a statutory scheme) but do have fiduciary duties towards the scheme members and employers.
+The members of the Committee are not trustees (as the LGPS is a statutory scheme) but do have fiduciary duties towards the scheme members and employers.